EB110GT — The Making of a Dream Car at Bugatti Automobili

 2. Lo staff di ingegneri e tecnici: da sinistra Antonio Cesaroni, Oliviero Pedrazzi, Stefano Mion, Federico Trombi, Achille Bevini, Nicola Materazzi, Pavel Reimisch, Tiziano Benedetti.

-Below: the engineering staff.
-Left to right: Antonio Cesaroni, Oliviero Pedrazzi, Stefano Mion, Federico Trombi, Achille Bevini, Nicola Materazzi, Pavel Reimisch, Tiziano Benedetti.
-BUY
+Engineering staff (left to right): Antonio Cesaroni, Oliviero Pedrazzi, Stefano Mion, Federico Trombi, Achille Bevini, Nicola Materazzi, Pavel Reimisch, Tiziano Benedetti.

-The Bugatti Automobili engineering staff.
 Left to right: Antonio Cesaroni, Oliviero Pedrazzi, Stefano Mion, Federico Trombi, Achille Bevini, Nicola Materazzi, Pavel Reimisch, Tiziano Benedetti.
-Photo by Roberto Bigano.
-Buy this image in the ikonographia.com store.

 The chassis was designed by Olivero Pedrazzi and built by the French company Aérospatiale.